 - The studies cannot overlap with previous courses.

 - A one year full-time study abroad shall equal one year of study at NMBU (60 credits).
-Be aware that the Loan Fund only provides support for full-time studies.
+If you receive Lånekassen support, they only provides financing for full-time studies.
 Also note that full-time studies means prescribed studies (full credit load).
-You will find the norm length of the studies by calculating how many credits (studiepoeng, units, créditos etc.) needed to obtain a degree, and then divide it by the number of the semesters needed to achieve the degree (norm length).
+You will find the normal length of the studies by calculating how many credits (studiepoeng, units, créditos etc.) are needed to obtain a degree, and then divide it by the number of the semesters needed to achieve the degree (normal length).
 At some foreign universities you are considered as a full-time student even if you do not take a full credit load.
 If you take fewer credits than the norm, you usually get that amount of credits approved by NMBU.

-- Remember to tell your study advisor if you end up taking other subjects than the ones you have gotten pre-accepted.
+- Remember to tell your study advisor if you end up taking other subjects than the ones you have gotten pre-approved.

-You apply for final acceptance when you have returned to Norway.
-This acceptance is also necessary to get part of the student loan converted into a grant.
+You apply for Final Approval of Coursework when you have returned to Norway.
+This approval is also necessary to add the coursework to your NMBU degree and to get part of the student loan converted into a grant if you receive support through the Norwegian Loan Fund (Lånekassen).